 Although no consensual definition exists, patient safety can be considered to be “The avoidance, prevention and amelioration of adverse outcomes or injuries stemming from the process of healthcare” (Vincent, 2010).
 It is sometimes conceptualised as a balance between risks of harm, resource use, and improving patient health (Cook and Rasmussen, 2005).
 Healthcare is a safety-critical industry (Sujan et al., 2016) that must approach safety by concurrently avoiding, managing and embracing risk, depending on which of its range of services it is providing (Vincent and Amalberti, 2016); This sets healthcare apart from other safety-critical industries, which predominantly focus on only one of these approaches.

-While the patient-safety perspective on health information technology (HIT) is not novel (e.g. Gómez-González et al., 2020; Kostkova, 2015), the types of patient-safety challenges and our capacity to address them are constantly in flux.
+While the patient safety perspective on health information technology (HIT) is not novel (e.g. Gómez-González et al., 2020; Kostkova, 2015), the types of patient safety challenges and our capacity to address them are constantly in flux.
 For example, there continues to be rapid progress in the development and uptake of devices compatible with the Internet of Things: “a network of devices all embedded with electronics, software, sensors, and connectivity to enable them to connect, interconnect, and exchange data” (Wickramasinghe and Bodendorf, 2020).
 These networked devices, such as smart continuous glucose monitors (Facchinetti, 2016) and Parkinson’s disease monitoring watches (Bot et al., 2016), pose novel risks (Paxton and Branca, 2020).
-This is because when health information technologies interact, they form a health information system (HIS) (Onik, Fielt and Gable, 2017).
+This is because when HITs interact, they form a health information system (HIS) (Onik, Fielt and Gable, 2017).
 The successful or failed performance of HISs is a function of emergent rather than planned change that results from local improvisation (Heeks, 2006).
-Such a conception of HISs as complex adaptive systems (Johnson, 2019) is contrary to a normative idea of planned actions and outcomes, instead acknowledging the bounded understanding and control that actors actually have. .
+Such a conception of HISs as complex adaptive systems (Johnson, 2019) is contrary to a normative idea of planned actions and outcomes, instead acknowledging the bounded understanding and control that actors actually have.
 It is for this reason that standards and regulations for medical devices now recognise the need for a systems perspective and consider system configurations and processes for device integration (e.g. IEC, 2006, 2009, 2011; see Chadwick et al., 2012 for discussion).
 Yaqoob et al. (2019) provide a lengthy report on the security and regulatory vulnerabilities associated with networked medical devices, while Benson and Grieve (2016) provide a thorough discussion of the principles of health interoperability.

 There is a need for rigorous study of the relationship between HISs and patient safety, i.e. a Safety Informatics.
-Challenges posed by an increasingly-complex HIS include: innovations that are not likely to be equally affordable nor available for all (McAuley, 2014; Robinson et al., 2015; Lupton, 2017; Banerjee, 2019); the transient relevance of algorithms and models (Jenkins et al., 2018); a continued lack of sufficient testing, despite early calls (Leveson, 1986); and societal challenges like an aging population (Pilotto, Boi and Petermans, 2018), and legal and political jurisdiction (Wismar et al., 2011).
+Challenges posed by an increasingly-complex HIS include: innovations that are unlikely to be equally affordable and available for all (McAuley, 2014; Robinson et al., 2015; Lupton, 2017; Banerjee, 2019); the transient relevance of algorithms and models (Jenkins et al., 2018); a continued lack of sufficient testing, despite early calls (Leveson, 1986); and societal challenges like an aging population (Pilotto, Boi and Petermans, 2018), and legal and political jurisdiction (Wismar et al., 2011).
 Each of these challenges are associated with known and unknown implications for patient safety, which need to be addressed for responsible provision of healthcare.

 Safety Informatics